AnshuKulhade/offensive-socket-security-16-phase/Phase-01-Connection-vs-Request-State-Contamination/README.md

 > The system did not fail due to missing authentication —
 > it failed because authentication was applied at the wrong boundary.

----

-## How to Run

-1. Open the solution file (.sln)
-2. Run the Server project
-3. Run the Client project

-Then execute:

 ```
 AUTH:secret